How to Install Telegram on Ubuntu 24.04: Step-by-Step Guide

 Install Telegram from PPA

-Another way to install Telegram is to add a personal PPA from the “atareao-team” and install it from there.
+Another way to get Telegram installed is by adding a personal PPA from the “atareao-team” and installing it from there.

 First, run the command below to add the PPA repository to Ubuntu.